 When pregnant mice were treated with the phthalate BBP, their offspring exercised less through early adulthood than untreated controls.
 Their body weight did not differ, however (Schmitt et al. 2016).
 In wild-type mice, in utero exposure to DEHP decreased glucose and leptin levels in offspring during the neonatal and weaning periods, which results in increased food consumption after weaning (Hayashi et al. 2019).

-Prenatal exposure of mice to low-doses of DBP promote obesity in offspring, along with glucose and cholesterol effects (Li et al. 2020).
+Prenatal exposure of mice to low-doses of dibutyl phthalate (DBP) promote obesity in offspring, along with glucose and cholesterol effects (Li et al. 2020).
 In female offspring rats, perinatal exposure to DBP caused increased weight and visceral adipose tissue and lower triglyceride levels, but no changes to fasting glucose, insulin resistance, fasting insulin, total cholesterol, or adiponectin levels (Zhou et al. 2022).

 At levels that humans are exposed to, developmental DEHP exposure affected the metabolic system, liver, and thyroid in rats (Tassinari et al. 2020).
 Other studies also find mouse liver is affected by developmental exposure to phthalates (Neier et al. 2021).

 In specific studies, Long-term chronic DEHP exposure induces obesity through disruption of gut microbiota in mice (Su et al. 2021).
 In rats, exposure to phthalates during development negatively impacts the development of the small intestine (Setti Ahmed et al. 2018).
 In mice, phthalates damaged the small intestine (Yu et al. 2018) and affected the gut microbiota (Lei et al. 2019).
-In rats, DEHP induced cholesterol imbalance and disrupted gut microbiota diversity (Yu et al. 2020), and in mice, DEHP also disrupts gut microbiota (Fu et al. 2021); mice with obesity were more susceptible to these effects than lean mice (Chai et al. 2023).
+In rats, DEHP induced cholesterol imbalance and disrupted gut microbiota diversity (Yu et al. 2020), and in mice, DEHP also disrupts gut microbiota (Chiu et al. 2021; Fu et al. 2021); mice with obesity were more susceptible to these effects than lean mice (Chai et al. 2023).
 Exposure to DEP (and other chemicals) during development affected the gut microbiota of rats in adolescence, although the changes diminished as the rats aged into adulthood (even when the exposure continued) (Hu et al. 2016).
 Exposure to MEHP during puberty, in combination with a high-fat diet, caused greater fat mass, higher total, HDL and LDL cholesterol, fat cell dysfunction, and a shift in gut microbiota composition in mice (Wang et al. 2018).
 The phthalate DiNP also affected the gut microbiota in mice (Chiu et al. 2022).
 The effects of phthalates on the gut are even seen in zebrafish (Buerger et al. 2019; Buerger et al. 2020) and quail (Yang et al. 2022).
 In zebrafish, for example, DEHP activated the gut immune system, affected gut microbiota, and caused changes linked to increased gut permeability (Adamovsky et al. 2020).
 Chronic exposure to DEHP at environmental levels significantly increased the body weight, length, and body mass index (BMI), especially in male zebrafish.
 It also disturbed bacterial composition and altered expressions of intestinal metabolites and immune and intestinal function-related genes (Jia et al. 2021).
 These changes in the intestine or gut are linked to diabetes (see the Diet and the Gut page).
 Interestingly, the effects of phthalates on lab animals can vary by strain/species, and one reason may be due to gut microbiota (Wang et al. 2020).
 In children, phthalate levels also increase the risk of gastrointestinal illnesses (Zhang et al. 2022), which are also linked to diabetes development (see the Viruses page).

 Laboratory studies have established that epigenetic modifications caused by developmental exposure to environmental chemicals can induce alterations in gene expression that may persist throughout life.
 In the case of phthalates, some of these effects can be transferred from one generation to following generations (Singh and Li, 2012).